 - Amanda Gorman (poet), a Black woman and the nations first youth poet laureate, delivered a stirring poem calling us to to not only be brave enough to see the light but brave enough to BE the light.

 - Kamala Harris (politician), a BIPOC woman became the first Black, Asian Vice President of the United States.

-No matter how old you are, there’s something powerful that happens in the soul when you see someone who looks like you, achieving greatness, being honored & celebrated, finding success and paving the way for others.
+Regardless how old you are, there’s something powerful that happens in the soul when you see someone who looks like you achieving greatness.
+Watching them honored & celebrated, finding success and paving the way for others.
 It makes the impossible attainable.

 The moral of the story…Representation Matters

 Learn more about being colorblind, as well as, additional terms & resources

 in my FREE Beginner’s Guide to Racial Reconciliation.